How Long Does It Take to Get Over Your Ex? Timeline & Truth

 The depth of the relationship affects the length of the echo

-Even when the decision to end things was correct.
+Even when the breakup was right.

 Even when both of you tried your best.